sensu/sensu-go-workshop/lessons/operator/08/README.md

 ### Output Metric Tags

 Metrics extracted with `output_metrics_format` can also be enriched using `output_metric_tags`.
-Metric sources vary in verbosity &ndash; some metric format don't support tags (e.g. Nagios Performance Data), and some metric collection implementations simply don't provide much contextual data.
+Metric sources vary in verbosity &ndash; some metric formats don't support tags (e.g. Nagios Performance Data), and even those that do can be implemented in ways that simply don't provide enough contextual data.
 In either case, Sensu's `output_metric_tags` are great for enriching collected metrics using entity data/metadata.
 Sensu breathes new life into legacy monitoring plugins or other metric sources that generate the raw data you care about, but lack tags or other context to make sense of the data; simply configure `output_metric_tags` and Sensu will add the corresponding tag data to the resulting metrics/measurements.